teresayung/SlushDraft/PRESS-RELEASE.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## ReactJS-Fullstack Slush Generator##

 ## Summary ##
-  > Slush Generator for React.js lets you quickly set up a fullstack project with an express server, useful options for database, front end framework, build-tool and testing integration.
+  Slush Generator for React.js lets you quickly set up a fullstack project with an express server, useful options for database, front end framework, build-tool and testing integration.

   ### Client ###